Updated – 4-18-2017

 - That’s it!
 You are ready to get started, but, remember… Step Three

-Step three – Be realistic
+Step Three – Be realistic

 - Rain/snow and bad weather days add up.
 In our area if we can have a five day work week I am happy; but, I have to realize that later down the road we may only be able to get a three day work week because of the weather.
 It’s that cushion that will make your schedule a little more accurate.
 You can easily check a chart of the rain days in your area and then sort out how much time you need to factor into your schedule by multiplying the number of days of rain on the chart by 60% (due to weekends not being counted) then take that number and divide by 52 (weeks).
-That will give you a average days per week for your area.
+That will give you an average of days per week for your area.

 - Remember the holiday seasons and other holidays throughout the year.
 They will impact your schedule.
 There may be other factors out there like hunting seasons and harvesting that you may want to consider.